-- 2. the parents, if their whereabouts are known; - 3. any court-appointed conservator or person with control of the care and welfare of the proposed ward; - 4. the spouse of the proposed ward, if her/his whereabouts is known; - 5. the proposed guardian, if not the same as the Applicant. - C. THE LAUNDRY LIST: The Applicant shall serve the following by Certified Mail or Registered Mail (or UPS or Fed-Ex, if you now so choose TEX.
-EST. CODE § 1051.104): - 1. adult children of the proposed ward;
+- 2. the parents, if their whereabouts are known; - 3. any court-appointed conservator or person with control of the care and welfare of the proposed ward; - 4. the spouse of the proposed ward, if her/his whereabouts is known; - 5. the proposed guardian, if not the same as the Applicant.
+In Guardianship of Gafford, 2019 Tex.
+App.
+LEXIS 4002 (Tex.
+App.
+Houston 1st Dist 2019, no pet.), the trial court was found to lack jurisdiction to order a guardianship, where the proposed guardian and the incapacitated person were not served with citation. - C. The Laundry List: The Applicant shall serve the following by Certified Mail or Registered Mail (or UPS or Fed-Ex, if you now so choose Tex.
+Est. Code § 1051.104): - adult children of the proposed ward; - 2. adult siblings of the proposed ward; - 3. the administrator of a nursing home where the proposed ward is located; or - 4. the operator of a residential facility in which the proposed ward resides; - 5. any known holder of a power of attorney from the proposed ward; - 6. any person known to be designated to serve under a designation of guardian under Tex.
+Est. Code § 1104.202: - 7. a person designated to serve as guardian in the probated will of the proposed ward's last surviving parent;

-- 2. adult siblings of the proposed ward; - 3. the administrator of a nursing home where the proposed ward is located; or - 4. the operator of a residential facility in which the proposed ward resides; - 5. any known holder of a power of attorney from the proposed ward; - 6. any person known to be designated to serve under a designation of guardian under TEX.
-EST. CODE § 1104.202; - 7. a person designated to serve as guardian in the probated will of the proposed ward's last surviving parent: - 8. any person known to be designated by a deceased parent to serve under a designation of guardian; under § 1104.151ff and - 9.
-Each adult named in the application as an "other living relative" of the proposed ward within the third degree by consanguinity, (if there is no spouse, parent, adult sibling or adult child) as required by § 1101.001(b)(11) or (13).
+- any person known to be designated by a deceased parent to serve under a designation of guardian; under Tex.
+Est. Code § 1104.151ff and - 9.
+Each adult named in the application as an "other living relative" of the proposed ward within the third degree by consanguinity, (if there is no spouse, parent, adult sibling or adult child) as required by Tex.
+Est. Code § 1101.001(b)(11) or (13).

-In case you just had to know: "...[R]elatives within the third degree by consanguinity include the proposed ward's: 1) grandparent or grandchild; and 2) great-grandparent, great-grandchild, aunt who is a sister of a parent of the proposed ward, uncle who is a brother of a parent of the proposed ward, nephew who is a child of a brother or sister of the proposed ward, or niece who is a child of a brother or sister of the proposed ward." §1101.001
+In case you just had to know: "...[R]elatives within the third degree by consanguinity include the proposed ward's: 1) grandparent or grandchild; and 2) great-grandparent, great-grandchild, aunt who is a sister of a parent of the proposed ward, uncle who is a brother of a parent of the proposed ward, nephew who is a child of a brother or sister of the proposed ward, or niece who is a child of a brother or sister of the proposed ward."
+Tex.
+Est. Code § 1101.001

 The validity of a guardianship is not affected by the failure of the Applicant to serve any of the laundry list except the adult children of the proposed ward (but try to do it anyway).
 Guardianship of V.A., 2012 Tex.
 App.
 LEXIS 3833 (Tex.
 App.
 San Antonio 2012, no pet. h.).
+However, in Gauci v.
+Gauci, 2015 Tex.
+App.
+LEXIS 8146 (Tex.
+App Houston 1st Dist., August 4, 2015, no pet.) the court found the guardianship void where no personal service was had on the Proposed Ward or the Proposed Ward's Father.

-Note: If the Texas Department of Aging and Disability Services (DADS) is the intended successor guardian, they must be served with personal citation by a sheriff/ constable.
-TEX.
-EST. Code § 1203.108(5).
+Note: If the Health & Human Services Commission (formerly DADS) is the intended successor guardian, they must be served with personal citation by a sheriff/constable.
+Tex.
+Est. Code § 1203.108(5).